macuject/.github/PULL_REQUEST_TEMPLATE.md

 Delete me: Does this PR require manual database, data migration or data flow change?
 Describe the changes required and testing undertaken.
 If not needed delete this entire section.

+If you have dependencies on migrations in other PR/scripts please ensure you list the specific PR URL, and provide a link to the script(s) in question.
+This will assist in release building.

 ## Jobs

 Delete me: Does this PR add/update/remove anything that is considered a 'job' e.g. Lambda or Cron (but explicitly not DelayedJob as this is managed entirely within the web application).
 If so please describe the job and undertake the platform teams [automated job process][job process].
 If not needed delete this entire section.